uchicago-library/ldr_metadatastorage/README.md

 ## Contract for available endpoints

 1. / = returns the endpoints available at the root of the API
-1. /collections = returns a list of all collections in the ldr metadata storage
+1. /units = returns a list of intellectual units (collections) in the ldr metadata storage

-1. /collections/[collection identifier] = returns a list of intellectual units that are part of a particular collection
+1. /unit/[collection identifier[/collection identifier] ...] = returns a list of intellectual units that are part of a particular collection [sub-collection, etc.]

-1. /units = returns a list of intellectual units in the ldr metadata storage
+/unit/[collection identifier]/[sub-collection identifier]/[sub sub collection identifier]/... goes as deeply as producer requires

-1. /units/[intellectual unit identifier] = returns the endpoints available for a particular intellectual unit
+1. /unit/[collection identifier]/ = returns the endpoints available for a particular intellectual unit
-1. /units/[intellectual unit identifier]/core = returns the core (metadata) describing a particular intellectual unit
+1. /unit/[intellectual unit identifier]/core = returns the core (metadata) describing a particular intellectual unit
-1. /units/[intellectual unit identifier]/extensions = returns a list of extension (metadata) that are available for a particular intellectual unit
+1. /unit/[intellectual unit identifier]/extensions = returns a list of extension identifiers that are available for a particular intellectual unit
-1. /units/[intellectual unit identifier]/extensions/[extension identifier] = returns the extension (metadata) identified by extension identifier that is available for intellectual unit unit identifier
+1. /unit/[intellectual unit identifier]/extensions/[extension identifier] = returns the extension metadata identified by the extension identifier that is available for a particular intellectual unit

 ## Contract for GET request responses from the ldr metadata storage

-Every valid GET request to the ldr metadata is GUARANTEED to receive a well-formed XML response.
-This XML response will have the following information
+Every valid GET request to the ldr metadata is GUARANTEED to receive a well-formed XML or JSON response.
+This XML or JSON response will have the following information

 - the request that the ldr metadata storage received
 - the date and time in ISO-8601 that the ldr metadata storage received that request WILL be the request timestamp from the timezone of the requestor